abcofdevops/aws-static_webapp/steps/02_cdn-and-ssl/README.md

 - [ ] SSL certificate shows as valid in browser
 - [ ] Performance improved (use browser dev tools to check loading times)

-## Performance and Caching Configuration

-### Cache Behaviors for Different File Types

-You can optimize caching further by creating different cache behaviors:

-**advanced-cache-config.json:**

 ## Cost Estimation

 **Monthly costs for a small website (< 1GB, < 10K requests):**